alexpmagalhaes/differentialabundance/docs/usage.md

 Optionally, one can also provide its own toolsheet CSV file using the `--toolsheet` flag.

+### 3. Multi config

 > [!WARNING]
-> Note that any parameter from the pipeline can be provided through the custom toolsheet.
+> Note that any parameter from the pipeline can be provided through the toolsheet.
 In essence, the toolsheet is a compact file with multiple nextflow configs, being each row one config.
+> For the moment, the pipeline only allows to run one config at a time through `--analysis_name`, but soon iterating multi configs through one pipeline run would be possible.

 ## Working with the output R markdown file